Alaska Hiking, Glaciers, and Kayaking

 Pull your hair into one last windswept bun as we board the Alaska state ferry to cross Prince William Sound.
 From Valdez to Whittier, we’ll chug through the water at a relaxing pace to relive our adventures and squeal OMG IS THAT A SEAL?! whenever we see a seal.

 Time permitting, we’ll sneak in one more hike before a short drive back to Anchorage.
 Our Alaskan expedition comes to a close at 5pm *tear*.
-Returned flights as early as 7pm can be scheduled, and we can drop your tuckered-out booties directly at the airport.
+Return flights as early as 7pm can be scheduled, and we can drop your tuckered-out booties directly at the airport.

 Until next time, Explorer Chick!